“We can do hard things.” – Glennon Doyle

 Education and Credentials:

-I have 11 years of experience working in the field of co-occurring addiction and mental illness, working primarily in residential treatment settings with both adolescents and adults.
+I have 14 years of experience working in the field of co-occurring addiction and mental illness, working primarily in residential treatment settings with both adolescents and adults.
 I most recently have enjoyed working with the professional healthcare population addressing issues such as work stress, burnout, stigma, and impairment at work.
-My education was heavily focused on social justice and anti-racism and as a queer/bi-sexual identifying person, I hold affirmative practice as a core value in my work.
+My education was heavily focused on social justice and anti-racism.
+As a queer/bi-sexual and neurodivergent identified therapist, I hold affirmative practice as a core value in my work.
 I warmly welcome people of any identity into my office and am committed to maintaining a safe space.